 For these reasons, this request is found to be in conflict with Goals and Policies of the Comprehensive Plan-the site is not contiguous to existing infrastructure.
-The VHSDP will soon be in place and will give a predictable and consistent framework for developing the area.
+The VHSDP will soon be in place and will give a framework for developing the area.